 Key events and activities:

-- September 2013 online meeting prior to 2013 APTA Annual Meeting. (highly recommended)
+- September online meeting prior to 2018 APTA Annual Meeting (highly recommended)

-- APTA 2013 Annual Meeting: Customized workshop sessions, orientation programs for Leadership APTA Class of 2014 including sessions with graduating class; participation in committee meetings, conference sessions; introduction of Leadership APTA Class of 2014 during Class of 2013 graduation program, full participation in the 2013 APTA Annual Meeting. (highly recommended)
+- APTA 2018 Annual Meeting, Nashville, TN: Customized workshop sessions, orientation programs for Leadership APTA Class of 2019 including sessions with graduating class; participation in committee meetings, conference sessions; introduction of Leadership APTA Class of 2019 during Class of 2018 graduation program, full participation in the 2018 APTA Annual Meeting. (highly recommended)

-- Full participation in APTA’s March 2014 Legislative Conference. (required)
+- Full participation in APTA’s March 2019 Legislative Conference in Washington, D.C. (required)

 - Full participation in team assignments, related work, and completion of team-based leadership projects on industry topics selected by class members. (required)

 - Online meetings and teleconference calls scheduled during the year. (required)